jxpeng98/Typst-CV-Resume/README.md

 # Typst-CV-Resume

 This Typst CV template is inspired by Latex template [Deedy-Resume](https://github.com/deedy/Deedy-Resume).
 You can use it for both of industry and academia.
-I have create a function to import your publication list.

 In original Typst, we cannot create a reference list withou citation.
 So I modified the code for this purpose.
 Currently, I only create the Chicago style citation and reference list.
 If you want to use other citation styles, you need to modify the code.

+I have create a function to import your publication list.
 **remember: you need to use `json` file exported from Zotero with BetterBibTeX.
 I did not test other ways.**

+Then you can call the function by using `#chicago(json("bib.json"))`.
+## Update
+I have update the `macfont` version with the some location changes.
+The `openfont` version is still the same.

 ## Use

-This project include **three** files:
+This project includes **three** files:

 - `example.typ`: the main file
 - `typstcv.typ`: the template file